MostAwesomeDude/construct/docs/intro.rst

 of parsing Unicode correctly.
 While Construct does have a suite of special text-parsing structures, it was not designed to handle text and is not a good fit for those applications.

+Construct 2.5 droped the experimental text parsing support that was added in Construct 2.0; it was highly inefficient.